 Dedication is the only way you get something out of your passion and get closer to your ambitions.
-A co-founder should be ambitious and understanding that it takes dedication to achieve ambition.
+A co-founder should acknowledge that it takes dedication to achieve ambition.

 It takes a lot of time, money, and effort to start a company.
 It is a huge investment and you don’t want to have someone you cannot trust as a partner.

-When you are away from the company at any point, having a co-founder you can entrust the business with while you are away will give you peace of mind.
+When you are away from the company at any point, having a co-founder you can entrust the business to while you are away will give you peace of mind.

-This co-founder will carry out your tasks and responsibilities without any kind of dishonesty, and that is key to a startup’s success.
+Having a co-founder who can carry out your tasks and responsibilities with integrity is crucial to a startup’s success.

 8) Has complimentary skillset

 When you have a varied skill set in your company, it benefits the startup because you don’t have to hire for every other task.

-A co-founder should have the skills that you don’t.
-Find out the things you are poor at doing in your company and get a co-founder who compensates for your shortcoming.
+A co-founder should have the skills that you don’t have.
+Find out aspects of running a business you find challenging and get a co-founder who compensates for your shortcomings.

 An understanding co-founder will be ready to listen to customers and take time to understand their concerns.
 They will also be patient when you have to change the focus of a certain goal.
 Conversations between you and the co-founder will be a lot smoother if you can both understand each other’s points of view.

 10) Open to correction

-Sometimes as a founder you might make a wrong decision, you need a co-founder that always thinks independently.
+Sometimes as a founder you might make the wrong decision, so you need a co-founder who thinks independently.
 When you both discuss decisions to take, the co-founder will open your eyes to a whole new way of approaching the problem at hand.